-First, a perfect competition is a market structure where all firms are price takers that sell an identical product and the market share has no influence on prices.
-An example of a perfect competition would be the agriculture market where many farms sell the same products and there are many different buyers.
+First, perfect competition is a market structure where all firms are price takers that sell an identical product and the market share has no influence on prices.
+An example of perfect competition would be the agriculture market where many farms sell the same products and there are many different buyers.

 Monopolistic competition is characterized as an industry in which many firms offer products or services that are similar, but not perfect substitutes.
-Barriers to entry and exit in a monopolistic competitive industry are low, and the decisions of any one firm do not directly affect those of its competitors.
-Some well known examples of this competition are hairdressers, clothing, and restaurants.
+Barriers to entry and exit in a monopolistic competitive industry are low, and the decisions of anyone firm do not directly affect those of its competitors.
+Some well-known examples of this competition are hairdressers, clothing, and restaurants.

 Oligopoly is a state of limited competition, in which a market is shared by a small number of producers or sellers.
-Oligopoly exists when there are two to ten sellers in a market selling homogeneous or differentiated products.
+An oligopoly exists when there are two to ten sellers in a market selling homogeneous or differentiated products.
 It’s a form of imperfect competition and is usually described as the competition among a few.
 A few good examples of Oligopoly are the cold drinks industry as well as the automobile industry.

 And finally, a monopoly is a market structure characterized by a single seller, selling a unique product in the market.
 In a monopoly market, the seller faces no competition, as he is the sole seller of goods with no close substitute.
-One well known example of this competition type would be Microsoft and Windows.
+One well-known example of this competition type would be Microsoft and Windows.

 There are essentially two ways to identify competitors.
 The first is to look at the market from the customer’s viewpoint and group all competitors by the degree to which they compete for the buyer’s dollar.
-The second method is to group competitors according to their various competitive strategies to understand what motivate.
+The second method is to group competitors according to their various competitive strategies to understand what motivates.

-Competitive analysis has many benefits when viewed the right way.
+Competitive analysis has many benefits when viewed in the right way.
 A competitive analysis should be known as a dynamic process in which a company continues to understand the strengths, weaknesses, industry gaps, marketing trends, and how to promote new products and services with intent.

-Many businesses already gather information about their competition, but don’t recognise this as competitive analysis.
+Many businesses already gather information about their competition, but don’t recognize this as competitive analysis.
 In our mind, the most important thing to take away is that any information about the competition is considered competitive analysis and to think about it in those terms.